moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/VOTECOLLECTION.md

 # Vote Collection

-On chains external to Moonbeam, there will be one vote collection contract per chain where users are allowed to place votes to be relayed back to moonbeam for counting in governance.
-Vote Collection is live only on Base because is the only chain besides Moonbeam that has the Moonwell contracts deployed.
+For every chain external to Moonbeam, a single vote collection contract will be created.
+Users can put their votes on these contracts, and they will be relayed back to Moonbeam for governance counting.
+The Vote Collection is only live on the Base chain since it has the Moonwell contracts deployed, apart from Moonbeam.

 ## Overview

-When a proposal is created on Moonbeam, a message is deliver y to the vote collection contract through Wormhole.
-The message payload contains the proposal id, the start and end timestamp for the voting period, the voting snapshot timestamp and the cross chain vote collection end timestamp.
-The vote collection contract will collect votes for the proposal during the voting period.
-After the voting period has ended, anyone can relay the votes back to Moonbeam for counting.
-Votes can be relayed back to Moonbeam as many times as users want but votes will only be counted on Moonbeam once.
+When a proposal is created on Moonbeam, a message is sent to the Vote Collection contract via Wormhole.
+The message holds the proposal id, the start and end timestamps of the voting period, the voting snapshot timestamp, and the cross-chain vote collection end timestamp.
+The Vote Collection contract collects proposal votes throughout the voting period.
+After the voting period ends, anyone can relay the votes back to Moonbeam for counting.
+Although the relay of votes can happen multiple times, they will only get counted once on Moonbeam.

 ## Permissionless Actions